AjanM27/GazeboWorld/README.md

    Make sure Gazebo Classic is installed on your system.
 You can download it from [Gazebo's official website](http://gazebosim.org/).

 2. **Set Plugin Path:**
-   Set the default path for plugins to the build directory using the following command in your terminal: export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:~/gazeboProject/build
+  <P></P> Set the default path for plugins to the build directory using the following command in your terminal:</P>
+   export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:~/gazeboProject/build

    Replace `~/gazeboProject/build` with the actual path to your project's build directory.